ryanatkn/gro/contributing.md

 I am happy to take contributions in any form, but **please open [issues](https://github.com/feltcoop/gro/issues)** **before attempting work that you _expect_ to be merged.**
-If you're reasonably sure it's an straightforward improvement or don't mind being turned down, I don't mind if you only send a PR and no issue.
+If you're reasonably sure it's a straightforward improvement or don't mind being turned down, I don't mind if you send a PR and no issue.

 A standard caveat for this kind of toolkit: Gro can't work for everyone's needs and still be Gro.
 I'm trying to make it small, flexible, and batteries-included,